t4corun/qmk_userspace/README.md

 - `MOUSEKEY_ENABLE` do not need to be enabled get the mouse click buttons
 - Drag Scrolling is enabled whenver `NUMBER` layer is active
-- Sniper mode is enabled whenever `NAVIGATION` layer is active
-- QWERTY `H,K,L` and COLEMAK DH `N,E,I` keys are Shift, Ctrl, and Alt when held for longer to be used with left click
 - Can use the mouse one handed

 ### Ploopy Nano Integration